UCL-ARC/julia-hpc-2024/index.md

 We have limited availablity to **fund travel** of people who would not otherwise be able to attend the workshop.
-We can provide refund for travel, accommodation and subsistence for attendees from outside of London.
+We can provide refund for travel, accommodation and subsistence for attendees based outside of London.
 In any case refund is limited to **£1,000 per person** and will have to follow UCL Expenses policy, get in touch with the organisers for more details.
+We particularly welcome applications from people belonging to underrepresented groups (e.g. gender, ethnicity, etc.) in the numerical computing and HPC domains.
 The outcome of this application will be notified by the end of December 2023.

 ## Contact